FazliMolaJan/PDF-Reader-Android/README.md

 # PDF-Reader-Android
-An App that contains all the PDF currently existing in local storage and show it to user for Display.
+An App that shows all the PDF currently existing in local storage and show it to user for Display.

 Pre-requisites
 --------------
 - Android SDK v28
 - Min.
 Android SDK v16